verlok/blog-11ty/content/blog/2026-07-07_responsive-vs-adaptive-terminology-confusion/index.md

   - terminology
 layout: layouts/post.njk
 image: ./cover.jpg
-image_alt: "A confused developer scratching their head while surrounded by screens adapting to different sizes and web pages responding to clicks."
+image_alt: "A pensive developer looking at screens showing responsive websites and adaptive apps, wondering about the terminology."
 ---

-Remember 2010?
-It was a simpler time (except for having to support IE6).

-Back then, Ethan Marcotte coined the term [Responsive Web Design](https://ethanmarcotte.com/books/responsive-web-design/), and suddenly we had a unified vocabulary for making websites work on both desktops and those shiny new iPhones.
-A mix of fluid grids, flexible images, and media queries.
-If it adapted its layout to the viewport, it was "responsive."
+Back in 2010, Ethan Marcotte coined the term [Responsive Web Design](https://ethanmarcotte.com/books/responsive-web-design/).
+Since then, we've used "responsive" to describe a website that adapts its layout to the viewport size.
+Fluid grids, flexible images, media queries.

-For a brief moment, we tried to separate it from "adaptive" design—the latter usually meaning snapping to fixed breakpoints or serving different HTML based on server-side device detection (like Aaron Gustafson's approach).
+For a while, we tried to separate it from "adaptive" design.
+The latter usually meant snapping to fixed breakpoints, or serving different HTML based on server-side device detection (remember Aaron Gustafson's book?).
 But eventually, "responsive" won.
-It became the blanket term for "looks good on any screen size."
+It became the default term for "looks good on mobile and desktop."

-But fast forward to today, and I’m starting to feel like these terms have lost all their original meaning.
-Actually, they’ve split in ways that are causing real confusion.
+But fast-forward to today, and these terms have split in ways that are causing real confusion.

-Here is why.

-## Exhibit A: Google and Adaptive Android Apps

-If you’ve dipped your toes into Android development or modern UI design guidelines recently, you'll know that Google is heavily pushing the word **"adaptive"** (in guidelines like their official guide on [how to build adaptive layouts](https://developer.android.com/design/ui/mobile/guides/layout-and-content/adapt-layout)).

-With the rise of foldable phones (like the Pixel Fold) and tablets, apps can no longer just stretch to fit the screen.
-They need to completely restructure their layouts.
-Google’s design documentation now distinguishes the two terms:

-- **Responsive layouts** are fluid—they stretch, squeeze, and use constraint-based rules to adjust spacing within a single layout structure.
-- **Adaptive layouts** are structural—they change the entire layout structure (like swapping a bottom navigation bar for a navigation rail, or splitting into a list-detail view) depending on "Window Size Classes".

-So in Google’s world, when you design for foldables, you are building an _adaptive_ app.

-## Exhibit B: Web Performance and "Responsiveness"

-At the same time, in the web performance world—a space I spend a lot of time in—the word "responsive" has been completely hijacked.

-When web performance engineers talk about making a page "responsive," they aren’t talking about CSS media queries or viewports.
-They are talking about **interactivity**.
-Specifically, how fast the browser reacts to user input.

-With Google’s **Interaction to Next Paint (INP)** metric now a Core Web Vital, "responsiveness" is a measure of millisecond delays.
-If a user clicks a button and the page freezes for 300ms because of a long-running JavaScript task, that page has poor _responsiveness_.

-So now, we have a linguistic collision.

-## The Cognitive Load of Vocabulary

-If a product owner walks into a meeting and says, _"We need to make this app more responsive,"_ what do they mean?

-- Do we need to rewrite our CSS to support tablets?
-- Do we need to break up long tasks in our JS event handlers to fix INP?
-- Or does the developer need to implement a master-detail panel for foldable screens?

-We’re using the same word to mean "adapts to screen dimensions" and "reacts quickly to user inputs."
-And we're using "adaptive" to mean "adapts to screen dimensions, but only sometimes, and differently depending on if it's a website or a native app."

-It’s messy.

 <figure>
-	{% image "cover.jpg", "A confused developer scratching their head while surrounded by screens adapting to different sizes and web pages responding to clicks.", [648, 1296], "648px", true %}
+	{% image "cover.jpg", "A pensive developer looking at screens showing responsive websites and adaptive apps, wondering about the terminology.", [648, 1296], "648px", true %}
-	<figcaption>Responsive?
-Adaptive?
-Interactive?
-It's getting crowded in here.</figcaption>
+	<figcaption>Are we building a responsive layout or optimizing for responsiveness?</figcaption>
 </figure>

-## Let's Reset: What Should We Call Them?

-I want to hear from you on this.

-If we had a magic wand and could reset our industry jargon today, how would you name these concepts to make them clear for everyone—designers, web developers, app developers, and product managers?

-- Do you think **"adaptive"** is a better word than "responsive" for layouts that adjust to screen sizes?
-- Should **"responsive"** be reserved purely for interactivity and input delay (like INP)?
-- Or has Ethan Marcotte's 2010 definition of "responsive" earned its place forever, performance metrics be damned?

-Drop a comment below or find me on social media.
-Let’s figure out if we’re all speaking the same language anymore.
+## Google's definition of "adaptive" in Android

+If you look at Android development or modern UI design guidelines, Google is heavily pushing the word **"adaptive"**.

+With the rise of foldable phones and tablets, apps can't just stretch to fit.
+They need to completely restructure.
+In their [guide on adaptive layouts](https://developer.android.com/design/ui/mobile/guides/layout-and-content/adapt-layout), the main focus is entirely on "adaptive" layouts (changing layouts based on breakpoints and fold states).
+They still reference "responsive" design concepts (like fluid grids and flexible components) as a foundation, but the end-goal and the terminology they use for a screen-size layout adjustment is always **adaptive**.

+So, in Google's mobile world, adapting to screen size has become *adaptive* design.

+## The web performance definition of "responsiveness"

+At the same time, in the web performance space—where I spend a lot of time—the word "responsive" has taken on a completely different meaning.

+When performance engineers say they want to make a page "responsive," they aren’t talking about viewports or media queries at all.
+They are talking about **interactivity**.
+Specifically, how fast the browser reacts to user inputs.

+With Google's [Interaction to Next Paint (INP)](https://web.dev/inp/) metric, "responsiveness" is measured in milliseconds.
+If a user taps a button and the page freezes for 300ms, the website has poor responsiveness.

+## The terminology collision

+This has created a confusing mess.

+If a product manager says: *"We need to make this website more responsive."*
+What do they mean?
+*   Do we need to adjust our CSS media queries for foldables and tablets?
+*   Or do we need to break up long JavaScript tasks to improve our INP?

+We are using the exact same word to mean "adapts to screen size" and "reacts fast to user input."

+## Should we stop using the word "Responsive" for layouts?

+Maybe it's time to let the word "responsive" go—at least when we talk about screen sizes.

+What if we started using **"adaptive"** for everything related to layout adjustment (both on the web and in native apps), and reserved **"responsive"** purely for web performance?

+Under this model:
+*   An **adaptive** website or app is one that adjusts its layout to the viewport (mobile, desktop, foldable).
+*   A **responsive** website or app is one that is fast to respond to user interactions (low INP, no frozen main thread).

+It feels cleaner, more logical, and it solves the vocabulary overlap.
+But is the web community ready to drop Ethan Marcotte's 2010 definition?
+Or is "responsive design" too deeply engraved in our brains?

+I'm curious to hear what you think.
+Does this distinction make sense, or is it too late to change?
+Feel free to [reach out](/contact/) and let me know!